 The Chicago International Film Festival celebrates the best that cinema has to offer.
 Showcasing films from established masters and emerging storytellers, the Festival welcomes films from around the world.
 Offering an impressive selection of competitive and non-competitive programming, the Chicago International Film Festival brings films both domestic and international to silver screens in Chicago.

 As one of the main cultural importers of world cinema to the Midwest, the Chicago International Film Festival is a place for audiences and filmmakers to engage with one another.
 The Festival features a host of screenings, panels, educational events, and Q&A’s that foster cultural understanding and artistic engagement.
+In 2021, the 57th Chicago International Film Festival presented 88 feature films and 65 short films from 59 countries.

 The Chicago International Film Festival is the longest-running competitive film festival in North America.
 Films programmed in these competitions are eligible for awards across a variety of categories.